Akinori-F-Ebihara/SPRT-TANDEM-PyTorch/README.md

 1. T. Akiba, S. Sano, T. Yanase, T. Ohta, and M. Koyama, “Optuna: A next-generation hyperparameter optimization framework,” in KDD, 2019, p.
 2623–2631.

 ## Contacts
-SPRT-TANDEM marks the 4th anniversory - now it become a huge project that we never imagined before.
-It is thus difficult for me to explain all the details of the project in this README section.
-Please feel free to reach me anytime for questions.
+SPRT-TANDEM marks its 4th anniversary.
+What started as a small project has now become a huge undertaking that we never imagined.
+Due to its complexity, it is difficult for me to explain all the details in this README section.
+Please feel free to reach out to me anytime if you have any questions.
 - email: aebihara[at]nec.com
 - twitter: [@non_iid](http/twitter.com/non_iid)
 - GitHub issues: see the link above or click [here](https://github.com/Akinori-F-Ebihara/SPRT-TANDEM-PyTorch/issues)